p-o-f/robinOptions/README.md

 - Get net delta/gamma/theta/rho/vega for a given position.
 If you have 103 shares of SPY and a varied option strategy involving short calls/puts in any order, retrieve the net greek metrics without having  to calculate it manually.
 - Support for 2FA and non-2FA accounts.
 - GUI to interact with the program seamlessly.
+- Retrieve daily historical bid/ask prices for a given option.
 - ?
+Historical volume for options (related to below - unsure if possible w/ RH API at the moment but this can still be implemented)
-Historical metrics for option prices for more insight into hypothetical situations (What if you sold sold a portion of XYZ on Y date and bought XYZ later?
-How would this impact your portfolio?)
+- ?
+Historical metrics for option prices for more insight into hypothetical situations (What if you sold a portion of XYZ on Y date and bought XYZ later?
+How would this have impacted your portfolio?)
 - ?
 Open to suggestions.

 Account info?